ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

 ./demo_compute_features.py DEMO999 --section 235 --version NtbNormalizedAdaptiveInvertedGamma
 ```

-This demo is expected to finish in 1 minute for each section on a machine equipped with Nvidia Titan X GPU.
+If using GPU, the demo for each section should finish in about 1 minute.
+If using CPU, this takes about 1 hour.

 ## Generate probability volumes
 ```